nekus8814/devops-monitor-project/readme.md

  - Bash script 'monitor'
  - Log system that appends to 'logs.txt' or 'pids.log'
  - Git version control and repo at Github
- - Cron to execute a script every minute

 ## Usage